suhanning1997/Patent-title-abstract-word-vectors/README.md

 $$\mathbb{P} (y = 1 | c, t) = \sigma(\bf{\theta}_t^T \bf{e_c})$$
 Using appropriate cost function and gradient descent, we train the model and keep the $\bf{e}_c$ as word vectors.

 The hyperparameters setting of Li et al (2018).
 A simple evaluation based on cosine similarity shows that similar words are close in the vector space.
-(See Apendix A for for examples)
+(See Word vectors evaluations.ipynb)

 Li, Shaobo, et al. "DeepPatent: patent classification with convolutional neural networks and word embedding."
 Scientometrics 117.2 (2018): 721-744.
 Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality." arXiv preprint arXiv:1310.4546 (2013a).\\